Windows Upgrade Troubleshooting Logs

 The following log files are created when a Windows 10 upgrade fails during installation before the computer restarts for the second (2nd) time.
 Most of these Windows 10 upgrade failure log files are already explained in the above section.

-But if the Windows 10 upgrade failed and you want to troubleshoot then, these files are located in a different directory as you can see below.
-Below Windows 10 upgrade troubleshooting logs will help SCCM admins get the root cause of the failure.
+But if the Windows 10 upgrade failed and you want to troubleshoot, these files are located in a different directory, as you can see below.
+The Windows 10 upgrade troubleshooting logs below will help SCCM admins find the root cause of the failure.
 This is applicable for Windows 11 as well.

-• C:\$Windows.~BT\Sources\panther\setupact.log – More details available in the above section.
+• C:\$Windows.~BT\Sources\panther\setupact.log – More details are available in the above section.

-• C:\$Windows.~BT\Sources\panther\miglog.xml – – More details available in the above section.
+• C:\$Windows.~BT\Sources\panther\miglog.xml – – More details are available in the above section.

 C:\Windows\setupapi.log

-I can’t find this log on my Windows 10 1709 machine.
-But Microsoft documentation has some mention about this log file.
-And it seems this log file is used Windows XP and earlier versions.
-This setupapi.log is used to track the major changes of operating systems like Service Pack and HotFix installation for OS.
+I can’t find this log on my Windows 10 1709 machine, but Microsoft documentation mentions this log file.
+It seems this log file is used for Windows XP and earlier versions.
+This setupapi.log is used to track major operating system changes, such as Service Pack and HotFix installation.

 C:\Windows\Logs\MoSetup\BlueBox.log

-When you use Windows Update/WSUS/SCCM Windows Serving to upgrade Windows 10 version then, BlueBox.log log file would be useful.
-BlueBox.log file contains information communication between setup.exe and Windows Update.
+When you use Windows Update/WSUS/SCCM Windows Serving to upgrade to the Windows 10 version, then the BlueBox.log log file would be useful.
+The BlueBox.log file contains information on communication between setup.exe and Windows Update.
 The main use of BlueBox.log is during WSUS and WU down-level failures or for 0xC1900107.

 Windows 10 Upgrade Failure Logs – AFTER Restart